Tempur Pedic Review

 Tempur Pedic Price

 So this is the biggie.
 Tempur Pedics are EXPENSIVE.
-A queen Cloud Luxe Breeze retails around $4800 vs. $1000 for a Loom & Leaf or other quality online mattress which has comparable technology if not superior in some cases, and is also hand delivered to your home.
+A queen Cloud Luxe Breeze retails around $4800 vs. $1000 for many of the new or online mattresses which have comparable technology if not superior in some cases, and is also hand delivered to your home.

 However, if you have the money, and want the best – then by all means go with Tempur.
 They are well built from quality materials and did start the memory foam mattress industry.